ozzyDev27/oztils/readme.md

 Example:
 query("GitHub") returns
 GitHub is where over 94 million developers shape the future of software, together.
 Contribute to the open source community, manage your Git repositories, ...
+### getFactors
+getFactors is a function that does what is says - it gets the factor of a number.
+It takes a single argument, an int, and returns a list of all of its factors.